caiiiycuk/js-dos/v7/docs/overview.md

 :::info

-1. Drag with mouse to play without keyboard!
+1. Drag with the mouse to play without a keyboard!
 2. Open top menu to type records name on mobile.

 :::

 :::warning

-Iframe integration didn't support for fullscreen button yet, if you need it look forward.
+Iframe integration didn't support a fullscreen button yet, if you need it look forward.

 :::

 ### 2. Using js-dos api

-js-dos v7 is even simple then 6.22, to run `bundle` you just need a one line of code:
+To run `bundle` you just need a one line of code:

 ```js
 Dos(document.getElementById("jsdos")).run("some.jsdos");
 ```

 `Dos` receives HTMLDivElement and uses it to create the player UI.
-To run `jsdos bundle` just use it's method `run` specifying the url of `jsdos bundle`.
+To run `jsdos bundle` just use its method `run` specifying the url of `jsdos bundle`.

 To use js-dos you need to add `js-dos.js` script, and `js-dos.css` style.
-Also you need to specify path prefix os js-dos installation:
+Also you need to specify path prefix of js-dos installation:

 ```html
 <script src="/v7/build/releases/latest/js-dos/js-dos.js"></script>